-The Rapporteurs were NOMBASA TSENGWA, Department of Environmental Affairs and Tourism, South Africa, and ADRIAN DAVIS, Department for International Development, United Kingdom.
-The report will be one of the documents supporting discussion at the GEF Ministerial Rountable on 'Financing Environment and Sustainable Development' that will be held in Bali, on 4th June, 2002.
+The Rapporteurs were: NOMBASA TSENGWA, Department of Environmental Affairs and Tourism, South Africa, and ADRIAN DAVIS, Department for International Development, United Kingdom.
+The report will be one of the documents supporting discussion at the GEF Ministerial Rountable on 'Financing Environment and Sustainable Development in Bali on 4 June 2002.

 Finance was one of the most controversial issues at the Rio Conference on Environment and Development in 1992 and its follow-up in the UN Commission for Sustainable Development (CSD) and the 1997 Special Session of the UN General Assembly.
 It continues to be a fundamental issue in discussions of "common but differentiated" responsibilities for the global environment and will no doubt be a major topic for discussion at the World Summit on Sustainable Development (WSSD) in Johannesburg in August/September 2002.

 OECD's Global Forum on Sustainable Development (GFSD), which was established by the Organisation's Committee for Co-operation with Non-Members in 2001, provided an input to the WSSD by organising a Conference which examined financing the environmental dimension of sustainable development.
 OECD's Environment Directorateco-ordinated preparations of the Conference in co-operation with other Directorates, including the Directorate for Fiscal, Financial and Enterprise Affairs, the Directorate for Development Co-operation, the Public Management Service and the International Energy Agency.
 The Conference was organised in co-operation with UN/DESA and the World Bank.